cognitive-behavioral-therapy

 Support Groups

 Support groups are often peer-led and focus on shared experiences.
-They provide a safe space for individuals to express their feelings and receive encouragement from others who understand their struggles.
+They provide a safe space for individuals to express feelings and receive encouragement from others who truly understand their struggles.
+Examples include groups for grief, chronic illness, or LGBTQ+ identity.
+While they may not follow a formal therapeutic model, the emotional support can be profoundly healing.

 Process-Oriented Groups